Accessibility and its importance for individuals with disabilities

 Accessibility is a civil right and is federal law

-The Americans with Disabilities Act Amendments Act (ADAAA) and section 504 of the Rehabilitation Act of 1973 are federal civil rights laws that prohibit discrimination on the basis of disability.
+The Americans with Disabilities Act Amendments Act (ADAAA) and section 504 of the Rehabilitation Act of 1973 are federal civil rights laws that prohibit discrimination based on disability.
 These laws are enforced by both the US Department of Justice (DOJ) and the US Department of Education (DOE), and they apply to Indiana University.
 This means that if something at IU isn't accessible, we should remediate it.

 According to the Offices for Civil Rights (OCR) for both the DOJ and the DOE: